| You are here: Home: LCU 1 | 2006 : Thomas J. Lynch, MD

 more important in the BR-21 subset is gene copy number, as measured by

+FISH, and immunohistochemistry (IHC) of the EGFR protein.
 These are very important measures and may reflect tumors that have a certain

+degree of dependence on the epidermal growth factors.
+DR LOVE: Is this information of practical use to an oncologist currently?
 DR LYNCH: Right now, it’s a little unclear.
 When I see a patient with an

 adenocarcinoma — basically, all patients with nonsquamous cell tumors